-Enamel pin manufacturing is significantly handmade, making this product uniquely beautiful and no two pins exactly alike.
-Being handmade makes enamel pins like pieces of art, although handmade does mean there is a much higher chance for imperfections.
+Enamel pin manufacturing is significantly handmade, making this product uniquely beautiful, no two pins are exactly alike.
+Being handmade makes enamel pins like pieces of art, and being handmade means there is a much higher chance for imperfections.
 A grading scale informs other artists and customers what quality to expect from your enamel pins.

 Enamel pin flaw rates

-Flaw rates are obvious flaws or major imperfection, from your order depending on your manufacturer you should expect from 10% to 50% considered.
-Anything below 10% is considered great, our quality is well within this range.
-To help artists with this low imperfection rate we also deliver more than the amount of pins you ordered.
-Be careful, a common horror story is a lower priced or lower quality factory can end up costing you much more with the pins you can't sell.
+Flaw rates are obvious flaws or major imperfections, from your order depending on your manufacturer you should expect from 10% to 50% considered.
+Anything below 10% is considered great, and our quality is well within this range.
+To help artists with this low imperfection rate we also deliver more than the number of pins you ordered.
+Be careful, a common horror story is a lower-priced or lower-quality factory that ends up costing you much more with the pins you can't sell.

 Flaw rates can increase from which manufacturer you work with, the degree of difficulty in your design, the size of the pin and size of areas needing enamel fill, and the amount of colors needed to manufacture your design.
 It is impossible for all pins to be flawless which is why the pin grading system was born :)

 "A great way to get value out of enamel pins that are lower quality or have major imperfections is adding them to customer orders as an added gift, or if you sell at conventions, give them away for free to staff/volunteers to say a big thank you!
 You will create lifelong fans and friends"